itpartnersillinois/occrl-update/winter24/community colleges grapple with implementation of dera.md

 ---
 layout: article.liquid
-pageTitle: Community Colleges Grapple with Implementation of DERA
+pageTitle: Community Colleges Grapple with Implementation of DERA: A Paradigm Shift in Developmental Education
 byline: By Hanna Kim, Samuel Kumi, and Nina Owolabi
 section:
 readMore: